meza/trance-stack/README.md

 ### Mixpanel integration

-The stack uses [Mixpanel](https://mixpanel.com) for analytics.
+We use [Mixpanel](https://mixpanel.com) for analytics.
 You will need to create an account with them and set up a new project.

 When you have your project set up, head to project settings and copy the `Project Token` and paste it